Is It Atopic Dermatitis or Is It a Fungus?

 How are fungal skin infections treated?

-Fungal infections are typically treated with antifungal drugs, usually applied directly to the affected area and can include creams, gels, lotions, solutions, or shampoos—depending on the affected area.
-Antifungal drugs may also be taken by mouth.
-In addition to medication, people may use measures to keep the affected areas dry, such as applying powders or wearing open-toed shoes.
-These measures may also prevent reoccurrence.
-For some infections, doctors may prescribe corticosteroids to relieve inflammation and itching.3
+In addition to medicine, people may use measures to keep the affected areas dry, such as applying powders or wearing open-toed shoes.
+These measures may also prevent the infection from coming back.
+For some infections, doctors may prescribe steroids to relieve inflammation and itching.2

 Join the conversation